Shruti2301/Shruti2301/README.md

 My areas of interest include Image Vision, Machine Vision applications in software and hardware.

 LinkedIm Profile -https://www.linkedin.com/in/shruti-mandaokar/

 Medium Profile - https://medium.com/@shruti.mandaokar

-Previously, I worked as an AI Research Intern at Symbiosis Centre of Applied AI

-and worked on - Gas Detection Using Multi Sensor Fusion.
+Previously, I worked as an AI Research Intern at Symbiosis Centre of Applied AI and worked on - Gas Detection Using Multi Sensor Fusion.
+After that, I was working with Vodafone Intelligent Solutions as a Software Developer improving Business Process Design and Workflow.
 Currently, I have been working with Suvidha Foundation as a Data Science Intern on 'Text Summarization Using Rejection Learning'.
-Previously, I was working with Vodafone Intelligent Solutions as a Software Developer improving Business Process Design and Workflow.

 Publication 1 : https://www.mdpi.com/2571-5577/4/1/3